Understanding the Consequences of a DUI in Illinois

 Compounding the criminal penalties of Illinois DUI convictions is the consequences of a criminal record.
 Life with a criminal record in Illinois is tough, even for DUI convictions.
 Convictions for driving under the influence can never be expunged from your record, so you must deal with the consequences forever.

 Some of the major consequences of getting a DUI stem from getting a criminal record.
 With a criminal record, you are subject to background checks from employers, banks, other financial institutions, schools, and housing officers.
-There are some employers that will not hire you because of your criminal history and you are barred from applying to certain jobs, including public office.
+Some employers will not hire you because of your criminal history, and you are barred from applying to certain jobs, including public office.

 Those with a criminal history are restricted from applying for public housing and do not get the same protections under the Fair Housing Act.
 If you are convicted of a felony DUI, you also risk losing certain constitutional rights, including the right to bear arms and the right to vote.